-The Aramis Lab brings methodological researchers (computer scientists, applied mathematics) and medical experts (neurology, medical imaging) to build numerical models of brain diseases from multimodal patient data: medical imaging, clinical data and genomic data.
+The Aramis Lab brings together methodological researchers (computer scientists, applied mathematics) and medical experts (neurology, medical imaging) to build numerical models of brain diseases from multimodal patient data: medical imaging, clinical data and genomic data.

 The Aramis Lab is a joint research team between CNRS, Inria, Inserm and Sorbonne University and belongs to the Brain and Spinal cord Institute (ICM) which is a recently created neuroscience center based in the Pitié-Salpêtrière hospital in Paris, the largest adult hospital in Europe.